Lifeline/Link Up Assistance Program

 Your total household income is at or below 135% of the Federal Poverty Guidelines.

-Lifeline is a federal benefit; only one Lifeline service is available per household; a household cannot receive benefits from multiple providers such as a wireline and wireless services; a household is defined for Lifeline eligibility as any individual or group of individuals who live together at the same address and share their income and expenses (economic unit); and Lifeline is a non-transferable benefit.
+Lifeline is a federal benefit; only one Lifeline service is available per household; a household cannot receive benefits from multiple providers such as broadband, wireline, and wireless services; a household is defined for Lifeline eligibility as any individual or group of individuals who live together at the same address and share their income and expenses (economic unit); and Lifeline is a non-transferable benefit.
 Violation of the one per household rule requirement would constitute a violation of the Federal Communications Commission's rules and would result in the consumer's de-enrollment from the program, and potentially, prosecution by the United States government.

 |135% OF THE 2016 FEDERAL POVERTY GUIDELINES|